huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Forty
 - [ ] Sixty

-#### Which of the following “Star Trek: The Next Generation” characters is an android?
+#### Which of the following "Star Trek: The Next Generation" characters is an android?

 - [ ] Wolf
 - [x] Data